-Developer may maintain the existing pavement normal crown in overlay sections so long as it is not be flatter than 1.5 percent.
+Developer may maintain the existing pavement normal crown in overlay sections so long as it is not flatter than 1.5 percent.
 At normal crowns, pavement widening adjacent to existing pavement shall be constructed on a 2.5 percent cross slope.
 The transition from existing cross slope to 2.5 percent shall occur within 1-foot of the closest lane line to the roadway widening.
+Existing cross slopes less than 1.5 percent in areas within superelevation transitions may be retained.